 - SMSF confidential: the inside story on DIY super funds

-- Asset classes: Naming the investment winners for the 2012 calendar year
+- Asset classes: Naming the investment winners for the 2017 calendar year (and previous years)

 You can also check out the following ATO reports on the ATO website: